-Online and mobile banking were key in 2021.
-Our members have shown a growing preference for these options in recent years, with half our members choosing to bank from the comfort of their home.
-We'd like to thank our members for their willingness to adapt and for their patience as we navigated through this extraordinary time together.
+We continued to invest in additional service delivery platforms in 2022.
+Our new online and mobile banking platforms along with a new user-friendly website were key in 2022.
+Our members have shown a growing preference for these options in recent years, with 71% of transactions done online.
+We'd like to thank our members for their willingness to adapt and for their patience as we navigated through our new digital banking channel in 2022.

-Crossroads also helped members financially in 2021.
-We got money out into Crossroads Country by giving members access to over 44 million in loans.
-Whether our members were buying their first home or starting a small business Crossroads was there providing much needed advice to help our members thrive.
+Crossroads also helped members financially in 2022.
+We got money out into Crossroads Country by giving members access to over \$70 million in loans.
+Whether our members were buying their first home or starting a small business, Crossroads was there providing much needed advice to help our members thrive.
 During a year which saw a great deal of changes it would be normal to see some frustration and discontent.
-We're proud to say Crossroads satisfaction with members and staff in 2021 remained level.

-Our member satisfaction index increased from 88.37% in 2020 to 89.22% in 2021.
-Our employee engagement score declined slightly from 33% in 2020 to 28% in 2021.
-We don't take either of these numbers for granted and work every day to keep members happy and employees engaged.
+We are proud to say Crossroads satisfaction with members remained level.
+Our member satisfaction index decreased slightly from 89.22% in 2021 to 88.89% in 2022.
+We don't take this number for granted and continue to work every day to keep our members financially confident.